lipsia-fmri/lipsia/README.rst

   as shown in the example below.
 Here the training set consists of 400 subjects, the test set has 100 subjects.

-  The information about the target variable of interest (e.g.IQ) must be supplied as a text-file ("IQ_train.txt") Likewise, information about supplementary non-imaging information (e.g. educational levels) must be supplied as text-files ("Edu_train.txt", "Edu_test").
+  The information about the target variable of interest (e.g.IQ) must be supplied as a text-file for all subjects of the training set ("IQ_train.txt").
+If this information is also available for the test set, it can optionally be supplied ("IQ_test.txt") and will be used to report the accuracy of the prediction.

+  Likewise, information about supplementary non-imaging information (e.g. educational levels) must be supplied as text-files ("Edu_train.txt", "Edu_test").
 Each row of those text-file contains the value (e.g. IQ or educational level) as a number.